Indellient/indellient-better-together-demo/packer/README.md

 # Packer Configuration

-This section is used to create an Azure VHD from Centos 7.6 with Chef Habitat installed.
+This section is used to create an Azure Image from Centos 7.6 with Chef Habitat and Docker installed.

 Packer must be [authorized to use Azure](https://www.packer.io/docs/builders/azure-setup.html) in order to create the VHD in question.
 Once an Azure Subscription, its corresponding policies and Resource Group information is available, the following environment variables must be set: